Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Maryland Stats and Trends

-- In Maryland's 10 games this season, it has three wins against the spread.
+- Maryland has three wins against the spread in 10 games this year.

-- This season, the Terrapins are winless against the spread when entering a game as an underdog of 14.5 points or more.
+- The Terrapins have been underdogs by 15 points or more one time this season and have not covered the spread once.

-- Maryland's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Maryland's games this season have hit the over on five of 10 set point totals (50%).

-- When Maryland scores more than 16.1 points, it is 3-4 against the spread and 5-2 overall.
+- When Maryland records more than 16.1 points, it is 3-4 against the spread and 5-2 overall.

-- When Maryland picks up more than 301.5 yards, the team is 3-5 against the spread and 5-3 overall.
+- Maryland is 3-5 against the spread and 5-3 overall when the team picks up over 301.5 yards.

 - The Terrapins have turned the ball over two more times (16 total) than the Wolverines have forced a turnover (14) this season.